-Simulated Annealing can be combined with a tabu acceptor at the same time.
+You can even combine it with a tabu acceptor at the same time.
 That gives Simulated Annealing salted with a bit of Tabu.
 Use a lower tabu size than in a pure Tabu Search configuration.

 10.6.
 Late Acceptance

 Late Acceptance (also known as Late Acceptance Hill Climbing) also evaluates only a few moves per step.
 A move is accepted if it does not decrease the score, or if it leads to a score that is at least the late score (which is the winning score of a fixed number of steps ago).